 The four components are:

-- sample size, or the number of units (e.g., people) accessible to the study
+- sample size is the number of units (e.g., people) accessible to the study;

-- effect size, or the salience of the treatment relative to the noise in measurement
+- effect size is the salience of the treatment relative to the noise in measurement;

-- alpha level (a, or significance level), or the odds that the observed result is due to chance
+α, or significance level) is the odds that the observed result is due to chance;

-- power, or the odds that you will observe a treatment effect when it occurs
+1−β) is the odds that you will observe a treatment effect when it occurs.

 Given values for any three of these components, it is possible to compute the value of the fourth.
 For instance, you might want to determine what a reasonable sample size would be for a study.
 If you could make reasonable estimates of the effect size, alpha level and power, it would be simple to compute (or, more likely, look up in a table) the sample size.